 Health economists have estimated the annual economic burden of chronic pain as somewhere between $560 billion and $635 billion, more than the yearly costs for cancer, heart disease and diabetes combined.

-How to Communicate Your Pain to a Doctor?
+How to Communicate Pain to Your Doctor

-But I want to start with the basics.
+Let’s start with the basics.
 Like how in heck do you communicate the unique facts of your pain to your doctor—or, even to yourself?

 Maybe you’ve had this experience during a medical or physical therapy appointment when pain is your main complaint.
 The receptionist hands you a clipboard to update your information, and along with it there’s a paper asking for information about your pain.
 It will show two-dimensional outlines (front and back) of a person and ask you to place an X where it hurts.
-Then you’ll answer a couple of questions and the page will ask you to rate your pain level on a scale of 1-10.
+Then you’ll answer a couple of questions and the page will ask you to rate your pain level on a scale of 1 to 10.

 As you complete the paperwork, perhaps your internal monologue goes something like this: